Elimination Chamber (2020): Storylines

 At Super ShowDown, Seth Rollins and Murphy retained the Raw Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford).
-On the following Raw, The Street Profits were given one final opportunity where they defeated Rollins and Murphy to win the titles.
+On the following Raw, The Street Profits were given one final opportunity where they defeated Rollins and Murphy to win the title.
 Later backstage, Rollins and Murphy challenged The Street Profits to a championship rematch at Elimination Chamber, which was made official.

 On the February 24 episode of Raw, The O.C.
 (AJ Styles, Luke Gallows, and Karl Anderson) attacked Aleister Black backstage.
 Black then challenged Styles to a match for the following week, however, Styles said that Black would have to defeat Gallows and Anderson before he could face Styles.
 Black defeated both Gallows and Anderson in separate matches, after which, Styles faced and defeated Black.
 A no disqualification rematch between Black and Styles was then scheduled for Elimination Chamber.

 On the Royal Rumble Kickoff pre-show, Andrade (accompanied by Zelina Vega) retained the United States Championship against Humberto Carrillo.
 Carrillo then won a rematch on the following Raw by disqualification due to Vega's interference.
 Following the match, Carrillo performed a Hammerlock DDT on Andrade onto the exposed concrete, just as Andrade had previously done to Carrillo back in December.
 With Andrade absent over the next month, Vega brought up her new associate, Angel Garza from NXT, Carrillo's real life cousin.
 The two then feuded where Garza defeated Carrillo at Super ShowDown.
 On the March 2 episode of Raw, Carrillo teamed with Rey Mysterio to face Andrade and Garza, where Carrillo pinned Andrade.
 This earned Carrillo another United States Championship match against Andrade at Elimination Chamber.

 Backstage during the February 21 episode of SmackDown, Daniel Bryan was approached by Drew Gulak, who claimed to know all of Bryan's weaknesses.
 On the March 6 episode, Bryan challenged Gulak to a match at Elimination Chamber, which was later made official for the event.